JetBrains/intellij-sdk-docs/topics/reference_guide/localization/providing_translations.md

 Installing a language pack changes the IDE language to the one defined by the `languageBundle` EP.
 Only a single language pack can be installed at the same time, and restart is required for the translations to take effect.

+### Getting the Current Locale Programmatically

+To get a current UI language set in the IDE, use [`DynamicBundle.getLocale()`](%gh-ic%/platform/core-api/src/com/intellij/DynamicBundle.java).

 ### Language Pack Translations Structure

 See the [translated elements](#translated-elements) list for the elements possible to translate.